 Debut comic: Vengeance #1

 Ex co-leader of the new Teen Brigade and co-protagonist of the mini-series Vengeance.
-America was a princess who lived in a utopian dimension created by Billy that was full of women, but one day this dimension started ripping apart so America's mothers (yes, she had two) sacrificed themselves to stop the hole in America's dimension and saved her in the process.
-But when her guardians told her that her mothers would not come back, America decided to leave that dimension to honor her creator and her mothers ideals by becoming a hero.
-Ten years later she joined a new Teen Brigade that operated in the shadows but soon the team disbanded and she found herself traveling dimensions while avoiding Earth-Earth until Loki recruited her (sort of) to the Young Avengers.
+America was a princess who lived in a utopia full of women.
+When her mothers sacrificed themselves to stop the hole in America's dimension, saving her in the process, she decided to leave to honor her dimension's creator and her mothers' ideals by becoming a hero.
+Ten years later she joined a new Teen Brigade that operated in the shadows but soon the team disbanded and she found herself traveling dimensions until Loki recruited her (sort of) to the Young Avengers.
 Currently she is still with the team but after realizing the harsh truth about her maker and having fulfilled her mission with the Young Avengers, it's very unlikely she will stay for long.
-She came out as a lesbian but is currently single.
+She came out as a lesbian and is currently dating an unknown girl with no powers and no relation to the team.

-She has many powers including super strength and invulnerability, to the point that even a god like Loki was afraid of her hitting him (although that was probably because being hit in the face hurts no matter who you are).
-It was once stated she could throw a tank to the moon, a feat very few probably could pull off.
+She has many powers including super strength and invulnerability, to the point that even a god like Loki was afraid of her hitting him.
 She also can fly and has super speed.
 However her most valuable power probably is her ability to travel through dimensions.
 She can create portals to other dimensions with her star shaped tattoos.
 No one knows how she got these powers, especially when the inhabitants of her original dimension were so afraid of interacting with the rest of the multiverse.

 Action Hero: Violence is her main solution.
 Her answer to the question "Do you have a plan?"?
 "Punch everyone".